Right to silence: History

-The right to silence spread to many nations of the British Empire.
+In countries formerly part of the British Empire (such as Commonwealth nations, the United States and Ireland) the right to silence has remained enshrined in the common-law tradition inherited from England.
 The two different but diverging paths along which these rights evolved and operate in Anglo-American jurisprudence (one through rights expressed in an entrenched constitution, the other in Acts of Parliament specifying rights or protections at common law) can be seen today in Commonwealth nations like New Zealand, where police officers are still required at common law to issue "Miranda-style" warnings (but which are completely unrelated to the US Miranda warning ruling) and inform arrested persons that they do not have to answer any questions but that whatever they do say (or do) can be used in court as evidence.
 The police must also determine whether the arrested persons understand these rights.
 Any failure to do so can jeopardise a criminal prosecution.
 While differing slightly from the wording used in the US, the intent is identical and comes from the inherited tradition of law.
 However, in Australia for instance, anything said by the accused under police questioning while in custody will generally not be accepted into evidence unless it is corroborated, generally by audio or video record.
 Australian police all wear chest cams as part of their standard issue, and turn them on with every interaction, so that they record and provide such evidence.

 As in the US, suspects in some Commonwealth countries are also entitled to have counsel present during questioning.
-In the United Kingdom, laws introduced, have the suspects told they have the right to remain silent, but are now also cautioned that anything they do not reveal in questioning, but later rely upon in court may harm their defence.
+In England and Wales, laws introduced in 1994 have the suspects told they have the right to remain silent, but are now also cautioned that anything they do not reveal in questioning, but later rely upon in court may harm their defence.
 In other words, in some cases inferences can be drawn.
 The right to counsel, which also became increasingly entrenched in the US following the American Revolution, gave defendants a practical method of mounting a defence while remaining silent, and the development of the modern police force in the early 19th century opened up the question of pretrial silence for the first time.
 The key American case of Bram v.
 United States paved the way for the right to be extended to pretrial questioning, and the practice of "Miranda warnings" became established in the US and elsewhere following the case of Miranda v.
 Arizona in 1966.